-Language: This program is for English and non-English speaking Pakistani participants.
+Language: This program is for English and non-English speaking Afghan participants.
 English language ability will not be a requirement to participate.
-The various groups should be grouped by language (English, Urdu, and Pashto.)
-For Urdu and Pashto, State Department Language Services interpreters will be assigned through the Office of Citizen Exchanges.
-There will be approximately three interpreters assigned for the group orientation portion of the program and about one interpreter to three Pakistani participants for the internship portion of the program.
+Groups of Afghan professionals should be arranged according to language ability/preference (English and Dari).
+For the Dari-speaking participants, State Department Language Services interpreters will be assigned through the Office of Citizen Exchanges.
+There will be approximately three interpreters assigned for the group orientation portion of the program and about one interpreter to three Afghan participants for the internship portion of the program.
 Proposals should budget for the appropriate amount of interpreters.
 See IV.3e.2c. for specifics on budgeting for interpreters.

-Visas: Applicants must demonstrate that they can work with ECA and PAS Islamabad for the U.S. visas and directly with the Pakistani Embassy for its visas.
+Visas: Applicants must demonstrate that they can work with ECA and the Public Affairs Section of the U.S. Embassy in Kabul for the U.S. visas and directly with the Afghan Embassy for its visas (if necessary).
 ECA will issue the DS-2019 forms required for J visas; see Section IV.3d.1 for additional information related to the administration of J visa programs.

 Travel: The grantee will arrange all round-trip international travel, complying with the Fly America Act, and domestic travel arrangements for the participants.
-All Pakistani and American participants must depart and arrive in Pakistan through Islamabad.
-Proposals should include plans to house the Pakistani participants in Islamabad for at least one day to coordinate predeparture and post program briefings with the Public Affairs Staff of the U.S. Embassy.
+All Afghan and American participants must depart and arrive in Afghanistan through Kabul.
+Proposals should include plans to house the Afghan participants in Kabul for at least one day to coordinate predeparture and post program briefings with the Public Affairs Staff of the U.S. Embassy.

-U.S. Based Programs: The recipients of grant awards will be responsible for implementing programs from four to six weeks in the United States for the Pakistani participants.
-It is envisioned that the Pakistani participants will be grouped in delegations of ten who will travel together to the United States.
-Groups of ten Pakistani participants will travel at different times throughout the grant period.
-Pakistani participants will be placed within relevant, reputable, legally-recognized U.S. organizations where they will gain hands-on experiences with the journalism and public administration professions in the United States, and provide the opportunity to establish relationships with U.S. professional counterparts for on-going collaboration.
+U.S. Based Programs: The recipients of grant awards will be responsible for implementing programs from four to six weeks in the United States for the Afghan participants.
+It is envisioned that the Afghan participants will be grouped in delegations of ten who will travel together to the United States.
+Each delegation of ten Afghan participants will travel at different times throughout the grant period.
+The Afghan participants will be placed within relevant, reputable, legally-recognized U.S. organizations where they will gain hands-on experience with legal and public administration professions in the United States, and will have the opportunity to establish relationships with U.S. professional counterparts for on-going collaboration.
 The grantee may want to engage with a partner or subgrantee to arrange for the internship placement.
-The grantee should also include cultural enrichment activities as an integral part of the fellowship experience.
+The grantee should also include cultural enrichment activities as an integral part of the experience.
 Such activities could include outings to museums, historic sites, sporting events, cultural exhibits, local schools or community events, volunteering and other opportunities to experience American culture and diversity.
-Short-term homestays to give participants a personal experience of how typical Americans live are highly desirable.
+Shortterm homestays to give participants a personal experience of how typical Americans live are highly desirable.